“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 “Where are they coming from?”
 Sheppard asked.

 “The walls,” Rodney told him.
 “About every ten feet or so, there is a set.
 We’re just removing some from the highest levels of the tower.
-The chances of us using those rooms is rather slim at the moment and I would like you to lock the access to them out of the system once we get them removed.”
+The chances of us using those rooms are rather slim at the moment and I would like you to lock the access to them out of the system once we get them removed.”

 Sheppard nodded without questioning him on it.
-“Done., Let me know when you are ready for me to lock everything down.”
+“Done.
+Let me know when you are ready for me to lock everything down.”

 “Thank you.
 Once we get the generators installed, we will be able to adjust the density of the shield.
 I’m thinking that I want it thin enough to let wind and rain through, but not allow anyone to throw themselves off.
 Does that sound about the level that everyone else is comfortable with?”
 Rodney asked.